These are rapidly evolving standards. Check the timestamps on any advice.

 docker toolbox bundles some docker infrastructure plus kitematic.
 It attempts to run docker properly, but seems to fail in weird ways in the default setup, giving, e.g. permission errors and such.
 If you install Docker for Mac then install this, you get Kitematic but it can’t see your docker images, because of something boring that I can’t be bothered understanding.

-Docker for Windows. (i.e. runs Windows clients
+Docker for Windows. (i.e. runs Windows clients.
+On windows?
+IDK.)

 GPU-happy docker management